Flann Ó Riain: Early life

-Ó Riain was born in Lucan, Dublin to Edmund and Nora Ryan.
-His father, a member of the Garda Síochána, took a posting in Arranmore, County Donegal in order to foster his son's interest in the Irish language.
+Ó Riain was born in Lucan, County Dublin, to Edmund and Nora Ryan.
+His father, a member of the Garda Síochána (police), took a posting in Arranmore, County Donegal, in order to foster his son's interest in the Irish language.
 From there, he attended numerous national schools throughout the country.
-From school, he attended St Patrick's College, Dublin graduating as a primary school teacher.
+From school, he attended St Patrick's College, Dublin, graduating as a primary school teacher.

-In 1977, he was imprisoned in Mountjoy Prison having been fined for refusing to pay his television license in a protest to what he saw as RTÉ's neglect of the Irish language.
+In 1977, he was confined in Mountjoy Prison, having been fined for refusing to pay his television licence in protest at what he saw as RTÉ's neglect of the Irish language.
 He was subsequently released after the fine was paid anonymously.

 He also was a writer of books on history and language.